tezos-checker/segmented-cfmm/docs/specification.md

 # Errors

-TODO: to account for all validation and internal errors, a complete list will be provided during the implementation of the contract.
+See the [Error Codes](/docs/error-codes.md) file for the list of error codes.

 ### Design decisions